MENU

 Infrastructure Delivery Plan

-The Infrastructure Delivery Plan (IDP) identifies infrastructure requirements such as schools, health centres, parks and open spaces to meet current and future need across the borough.
+The Infrastructure Delivery Plan (IDP) identifies infrastructure requirements like schools, health centres, parks and open spaces to meet current and future need across the borough.

-The Infrastructure Planning team works collaboratively with internal and external partners like the NHS and TFL to build a picture of what is needed to support growth.
+The Infrastructure Planning team works with internal and external partners like the NHS and TfL to build a picture of what is needed to support growth.
 This will ensure current and future demands for infrastructure are understood and met.

-The IDP is reviewed and updated annually and includes projects that have been identified to meet current/future infrastructure demands.
-For each one, details are provided on their location, funding requirements and timescales for delivery.
+The IDP is reviewed and updated often.
+It includes projects that have been identified to meet current/future infrastructure demands.
+For each project, details are provided on its location, funding requirements and timescales for delivery.

 Capital Programme